-EVENT: Cracking and Other Movements LEVEL: 1 ACTION DATA SHEET: D1

-RECOMMENDED ACTIONS

-EAP Coordinator: Time/Date

-- A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2. - B. Continue to monitor the perimeter dike where the cracks, seepage and/or erosion have been observed and notify the Engineering Director or designee if any significant changes are observed.
-This should be done without compromising the safety of anyone performing the inspection. - C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - D. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dike fail. - E. Record all information, observations, and actions on an Event Log Form (Form 3.1). - F. Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.

-- A. Review all pertinent information in order to recommend appropriate actions to the EAP coordinator.
-If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation. - B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level or terminate EAP operations.

-- A. Provide decision support and technical support to the Engineering Director or designee as appropriate.
-Send a qualified individual to the site as soon as possible. - B. If the Engineering Director is going to terminate EAP operations, perform a follow-up inspection of the failed area.

-Evaluate conditions at least daily, or whenever conditions change significantly.
-Using Table 1.1 and/or Table 3.1, determine whether:

-- A. The event warrants downgrade to Event Level 2.
-The event level may be downgraded once the flow of fluids escaping from the ponds through the Ash Pond System perimeter dikes ceases.
-All contacts on Event Level 1 Notification Flow Chart shall be notified of downgrade from Event Level 1 to Event Level 2. - B. The event remains at the current Event Level.
-The event level shall remain at Event Level 1 as long as fluids are escaping from the ponds through the Ash Pond System perimeter dikes. - C. The event can be terminated after a failure event occurs and the pond completely drains to a point where there is no further threat to human loss of life, injury, or property damage.
+EVENT LEVEL : Cracking and Other Movements ACTION DATA SHEET: D1 RECOMMENDED ACTIONS EAP Co ordinator: Time/Date Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
+Completed B. C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken.
+D. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dike fail.
+Record all information, observations, and actions on an Event Log Form (Form 3.1).
+F. F. Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.
+Fnginoo ring Director or designee: A. Review all pertinent information in order to recommend appropriate actions to the EAP coordinator.
+If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation.
+Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level or terminate EAP operations.
+0 0 0 Engineer: Provide decision support and technical support to the Engineering Director or designee as appropriate.
+Send a qualified individual to the site as soon as possible. В. If the Engineering Director is going to terminate EAP operations, perform a follow-up inspection of the failed area.
+EVALUATION / DECISION Evaluate conditions at least daily, or whenever conditions change significantly.
+Using Table 1.1 and or Table 3.1 determin e whether: A. The event warrants downgrade to Event Level 2.
+The event level may be downgraded once the escaping from the ponds through the Ash Pond System perimeter dikes ceases.
+All contacts on Notification Flow Chart shall be notified of downgrade from Event Level 1 to Event Level 2.
+B. The event remains at the current Event Level.
+The event level shall remain at Event Level 1 as are escaping from the ponds through the Ash Pond System perimeter dikes.
+C C. The event can be terminated after a failure event occurs and the pond completely drains to a point is no further threat to human loss of life, injury, or property damage. nt where the